CakeDC/Ec2/readme.md

 ## Configuration ##

+You need to make CakePHP aware of your plugin, put the following like in your `Config/bootstrap.php` file

+	CakePlugin::load('Ec2');

 An example configuration file is in the Ec2 directory `Config/Amazon.php.default`.

 Take a copy of this file and place into your application `Config` directory: `Config/Amazon.php`.